emorrisn/code-recall/README.md

 * Settings to customise how recalls appear
 * Multiple recalls in one (so more of a list of messages than just a message)
+* Popup to show progress as to when it's about to leave
 * Performance and quality improvements

 ### 1.0.0